jtarrio/pascual/README.md

 # How to build

 You need Make and a C compiler to build Pascual.
 I use GCC but Clang works as well.
+I develop Pascual in Linux, but it should also compile in MacOS.

 To build Pascual, type the following command: